Fire attack: Advancing hose lines

-A consistent argument running through the fire service from coast to coast is the question.
-"Which nozzle is the best?"
-I'll not even make an attempt to dive into this one now, but I will list those tasks that are best suited for the tool.
+A consistent argument running through the fire service from coast to coast is the question, "Which nozzle is the best?"
+I'll not even make an attempt to dive into this one, but I will list those tasks that are best suited for the tool.

 The solid stream and fog steam in a straight stream position does a good job of making safe and effective operations when people are in close proximity to the seat of the fire by reducing steam production, thus aiding rescues.
 Using narrow or wide fog patterns should be restricted to unoccupied spaces.
-If the structure is adequately ventilated opposite from the fog nozzle, a fog stream can be used at no more than a 30 degree angle pattern.
-This, however, does reduce its reach.
+If the structure is adequately ventilated opposite from the fog nozzle, a fog stream can be used at no more than a 30-degree angle pattern.
+This, however, reduces its reach.

 - Some departments dictate the use of rubber-jacketed hoses as they are easiest to clean and reload.

-- Staffing required to advance the hose line selected to fight the volume of fire based on the initial size-up
+- Staff required to advance the hose to fight the volume of fire based on the initial size-up.

-- Staffing numbers to perform the safe and efficient deployment of the hose line selected.
+- Staff needed to perform the safe and efficient deployment of the hose selected.

 Some departments select the style of preconnect hose load from an operations level.
 It can be more intelligent to allow the company officers in each district to select what they consider to be the best preconnect load based on the impacts of the environments they normally deploy their preconnects in.
-A 200 ft triple flat load may not be the best selection for a company that needs to consistently remove only a 100 ft for an extrication protection line.
+A 200-foot triple flat load may not be the best selection for a company that needs to consistently remove only a 100 feet for an extrication protection line.

-In addition, a 150 ft minuteman load may not be the best preconnect load for a company that consistently stretches a hose line from a frontage road to a highway for fire suppression or an extrication protection line.
-How many curb-line set backs force a 100 ft trash line to be fully deployed to reach that farthest of dumpsters on fire?
+In addition, a 150-foot minuteman load may not be the best preconnect load for a company that consistently stretches a line from a frontage road to a highway for fire suppression or extrication protection.
+How many curb-line set backs force a 100-foot trash line to be fully deployed to reach that farthest dumpsters on fire?

 After the attack line has been selected, deployed and charged, open the nozzle to bleed the air and check the nozzle pattern.
-It might be a good idea to flow the nozzle long enough for the engineer to set his pump pressure at this time.
-Once interior, it might be a more difficult time to find your nozzle pressure is woefully inadequate because you did not ensure both you and your engineer are on the same page.
+Flow the nozzle long enough for the engineer to set his pump pressure at this time.
+Being inside is the wrong time to find your nozzle pressure is woefully inadequate because you did not ensure both you and your engineer were on the same page.

 - All personnel on the attack line should be on the same side of the hose.